Meet the Faculty

 Dean and Nils Axelson Professor of Nonprofit Management

 Dr. Wesley E. Lindahl is Dean of the School of Business and Nonprofit Management, working to provide a broad menu of undergraduate and graduate programs to prepare students for lives of significance and service.

 Assistant Professor, Head Men's Soccer Coach

-With an advanced degree in sports management and 20 years of experience as a coach and athletic department administrator, Professor John Born brings his expertise to lead the new sports management concentration.
+With an advanced degree in sport management and 20 years of experience as a coach and athletic department administrator, Professor John Born brings his expertise to lead the new sport management concentration.

 Learn more about Professor Born.